 Here’s what you need to do:

-- Start by subscribing to ExpressVPN.
-They’re running a deal where you get 3 months for free, so take advantage of it!
+- Start by subscribing to NordVPN.
+They’re running a deal where you get 3 months for free and 68% OFF the 2-year plan, paying $3.49 per month, so take advantage of it!

 - Once you’ve got the apps set up, go look for a server that’s located in Switzerland and connect to it.

 - The app will tell you when the connection is established.
 Now you can load the Swiss service you want to access!

 This method is straightforward and should be easy for everyone, including the less tech-savvy.